Santa Cruz Galapagos Island

-The weather at Santa Cruz island is generally similar to that of other parts of the Galapagos archipelago.
+The Santa Cruz Galapagos weather is generally similar to that of other parts of the Galapagos archipelago.
 For detailed information check out our Galapagos weather blog with details of average air and sea temperatures and rainfall throughout the year.

 The Charles Darwin Research Station (CDRS) was founded in 1959, the same year that the Galapagos National Park was established.
 It is host to hundreds of scientists and volunteers each year, who carry out valuable research in the islands that contribute to the preservation of the islands and their wildlife.

-Located a short 15 minute walk from town, the station is also home to the Fausto Llerena tortoise breeding center.
+Located a short 15-minute walk from town, the station is also home to the Fausto Llerena tortoise breeding center.
 A visit to these facilities walks you through the different stages of Galapagos tortoise growth, from baby hatchling to adulthood.
 This center plays a vital role in the protection and conservation of the giant tortoise.
-Baby tortoises are under threat in the wild from invasive introduced species like dogs, cats, goats and pigs, so the breeding center gives them a helping hand.
+Baby tortoises are under threat in the wild from invasive introduced species like dogs, cats, goats, and pigs, so the breeding center gives them a helping hand.
 By gathering up tortoise eggs and incubating them at the center, baby tortoises have a protected start to life.
 Once they grow large enough to fend for themselves they are reintroduced to the wild.
 Given that 6 of the 12 remaining Galapagos tortoise species are listed as critically endangered, the conservation work carried out by the breeding center gives new hope to avoid species extinction.

 CDRS and the Galapagos National Park have successfully reintroduced giant tortoises to islands whose populations have been rendered extinct including Floreana and Santa Fe.
 Other parts of the tour explain the natural history of the islands and the work that CDR is doing around the archipelago.